CFINE’s Annual Symposium 2022

 - Identify 2 cultural adaptations to the EFT model utilized in the study for African American couples.

-- Describe 2 ways EFT treatment in recent studies had different impacts on the level of stress for men and women.
+- Describe 2 ways EFT treatment in recent studies had different impacts on the level of stress for African American men and women.

 - Discuss 4 aspects of the impact of whiteness, racism, and internalized racism on the socioemotional work of Black heterosexual couples.